 Miracle on Christmas

-A new release, Miracle on Christmas was filmed entirely in the Brighton area.
+Miracle on Christmas was filmed entirely in the Brighton area.
 The faith-based film follows a small-town family and their struggles to come together for the holidays in light of personal hardships.
 After encountering a mysterious stranger, the group finds new hope and meaning in the holiday.
-Filmed in Livingston County, scenes are shot in a home in the Crooked Lakes neighborhood as well as at the Cornerstone Evangelical Presbyterian Church.
+Scenes are shot in a home in the Crooked Lakes neighborhood as well as at the Cornerstone Evangelical Presbyterian Church.
 Extras in the film are also Michigan natives.
-Stream on Amazon Video.
+Stream on Amazon.

 The Polar Express